Will Smith Player Props: Dodgers vs. Blue Jays

-The Los Angeles Dodgers, including Will Smith (.429 slugging percentage in past 10 games, including zero homers), battle starting pitcher Chris Bassitt and the Toronto Blue Jays at Dodger Stadium, Tuesday at 10:10 PM ET.
+The Los Angeles Dodgers, including Will Smith (.357 batting average in his past 10 games), battle starter Yusei Kikuchi and the Toronto Blue Jays at Dodger Stadium, Wednesday at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Blue Jays.
+He racked up two hits (going 2-for-5 with a double) in his last game against the Blue Jays.

 Will Smith Game Info & Props vs. the Blue Jays